It is important to realise that there is no one size fits all approach.

 Look back to tip number one.
 Choose someone who aligns with you and your goals.

-Just because you choose a large agency you are not guaranteed results.
+You are not guaranteed results just because you choose a large agency.
 Unfortunately, there are no guarantees.
 All anyone can do is position your business in the best light that will have it placed to receive clicks from your ideal clients.

-So when you are deciding on a large agency or a small business make sure you choose the one that aligns with you and your business.
-Be cautious to not be swept up in sales speak as you won’t be working with the salesperson from the agency in the future.
+So when you are deciding on a large agency or a small business, make sure you choose the one that aligns with you and your business.

 Tip 6 – Patience

 Commit to running your ads for several months as a minimum and then reassess.
-They should be working well at the 3-month mark and getting you the right results.
+They should work well at the 3-month mark and get the right results.